Comas20/PM-Telef-101C/README.md

 Together, these datasets form the backbone of our analysis, they providing the necessary information to examine the relationships between mobility, accidents, and weather conditions.

 ### MergingInfo.ipynb
-In this notebook we apply some changes to the two previous csv files to depurate our data and be able to start training our predictive model.
-The code is divided in two main parts.
-Firstly we clean the `ACCIDENTES_METEO-TABLA.csv` file using the following code:
+In this notebook, we implement a series of transformations on the two CSV files mentioned earlier to clean our data, preparing it for the training of our predictive model.
+The code is organized into two main sections.

+First, we focus on cleaning the `ACCIDENTES_METEO-TABLA.csv` file.
+This initial step involves several preprocessing techniques to ensure that the data is accurate and suitable for analysis.
+The following code illustrates this process:

 ```python
 # Importamos pandas